-Wintertime brings many and varied health issues to the fore for people and dogs alike.
+Wintertime brings many varied health issues to the fore for people and dogs alike.
 Some medical conditions like heart disease or diabetes can affect a dog’s ability to regulate its body temperature in cold weather.
-Our coughs and sneezes are fairly quickly treated with a quick visit to a pharmacy or physician, but our dogs rely on us to be vigilant to spot problems occurring and get the appropriate treatment for them.
+Our coughs and sneezes are fairly quickly treated with a quick visit to a pharmacy or physician, but our dogs rely on us to be vigilant to spot problems and get the appropriate treatment.
 Some dogs, like Huskies or Malamutes, are bred to withstand freezing temperatures, but most breeds are not and need as much care and protection from harsh weather as we do.

 Smaller dogs and the cold

-Anti freeze and allergies
+Anti-freeze and allergies

 Watch out for anti-freeze, which often spills vehicle radiators onto the ground.
 This can contain a substance attractive to animals, and they may be tempted to lick it, but -anti-freeze is highly toxic and can result in the animal’s death.

 Allergies often rise in the coldest months and can be made worse when we turn up the heating.
 Increased indoor temperatures and lower fresh air circulation can increase mould spores, aggravating breathing and dry skin conditions like eczema.
 Watch out for the symptoms of winter allergies; these could include hair loss and redness of the skin, itching and scratching, or a bad smell from the affected areas.
 To relieve your dog’s allergies, various treatments are available to buy, but a severe reaction could require veterinary treatment.